smarr/JsSOM/README.md

     $ make  # note, it will download the Google Closure compiler
     $ ./som.sh -cp Smalltalk TestSuite/TestHarness.som

 A simple Hello World program is executed with:

     $ ./som.sh -cp Smalltalk Examples/Hello.som

 This code is distributed under the MIT License.
 Please see the LICENSE file for details.
-JsSOM uses [BigInteger.js][big-int] to support arbitrary-length integer operations.
 To build JsSOM, you'll further need PyYAML.

 Build Status
 ------------